brianhigh/research-computing/regex.md

-## Next: Lab Exercise
+## Up Next: A Lab Exercise

+We will spend a few minutes doing a text replacement exercise using regular expressions.
+The specific details of the exercise will be explained in the next few slides.

 *_What to turn in_*:

-Please turn in your final text output and the search (match) expressions and replacement expressions you used to get your list.
+Please turn in your final text output and the search (match) expressions and replacement expressions you will use to get your output.

+You can turn in PNG image screenshots, pasted text, text files, or PDFs containing these outputs.
+There is no need to make a fancy report.
+Just collect the expressions and output and turn it in.

+Note: If you want to do this exercise in a programming language, feel free to do so.

+Okay, let's get started!

-## Change location format
+## Change geo-location format

-Given these locations:
+Given these cities and their coordinates:

 ```
 Seattle: 47.6097° N, 122.3331° W
 Paris: 48.8567° N, 2.3508° E
-Bogotá: 4.5981° N, 74.0758° W
 Adelaide: 34.9290° S, 138.6010° E
 Casablanca: 33.5333° N, 7.5833° W
 Beijing: 39.9167° N, 116.3833° E
 Tokyo: 35.6833° N, 139.6833° E
 ```

-Change the locations to used the signed format:
+Change the coordinates to used a signed format:

 * Precede S latitudes and W longitudes with a minus sign.
-* Remove the N, S, E, and W compass directions.
+* Remove the N, S, E, and W compass direction characters.

 Do this in two steps (two sets of expressions).
 So, after your first step, copy the output text and paste it as the input string.

-## Create URL with query string
+## Create URLs with a query string

-Now that you have the coordinates in the signed format, try to more substitution steps:
+Now that you have the coordinates in the signed format, try some more substitution steps:

 * Replace the comma-space (", ") with "%2C+".
+(Called "URL-encoding".)
+* Replace the degree symbol (°) with "%b0".
+(More "URL-encoding".)
 * Replace the city names and colon-space (": ") with this URL string:

 ```